stackblitz/docs/docs/platform/webcontainers/browser-support.md

 Firefox does not fully support the required mode for cross-origin isolation, so you might encounter limitations when **running a server in a preview frame** within the StackBlitz editor.
 Third-party assets might get blocked due to the limitations of cross-origin isolation policies.
 However, you can work around this by opening your server preview in a separate window.

+If you are using Firefox Private Browsing, it's not possible to run a webserver.
+The reason is that we need to be able to install a ServiceWorker which is not possible in a private window.

 Because Firefox and Node.js use different JavaScript engines (SpiderMonkey and V8, respectively), there is a small risk of running into [JS engine differences](#js-engine-differences).

 ## Safari